thomas4019/thomashansen.me/myblog/content/blog/optimizing-postgres-reads.md

 );
 ```

-The most resource-intensive queries are as follows:
+The most resource-intensive query is shown below:

 ```sql
 SELECT latitude, longitude, id FROM cities WHERE country_code = ?